hakancankul/seesaw/README.md

 - **TORQUE_DIVISOR**: 10 (controls rotation sensitivity)
 - **MAX_ANGLE**: ±30° (maximum rotation limit)

-### Trade-off Limitations
+#Trade-off Limitations

 When the board was tilted, especially at high angles, there were deviations from the position I clicked when adding a new object due to perspective.
 I thought about this for a while and came up with a trigonometric solution.
-Firstly, getCurrentRotation() fonksiyonu ile dönüş açısını derece cinsinden aldım ve trigonometrik hesaplamalar için radyan cinsine dönüştürdüm
+Firstly, with the getCurrentRotation() function I got the rotation angle in degrees and converted it to radians for trigonometric calculations

 ```javascript
 const currentRotation = getCurrentRotation(plankEl);